McMasterRS/lm_building-modern-SPAs/navigation-bar.md

 ![page-2](assets/img/page-2.png)
 Notice that the button of the active page has a white background to inform the user which page they are currently on.

-On smaller screen the navigation bar will make use of a menu:
+On smaller screens the navigation bar will make use of an app drawer, where the active page is highlighted:
 ![page-1](assets/img/page-1.png)

 ### Adding a Settings Button